 Finding a Perfect Seat, a Beautiful View

-The small center table and the small sofa and chairs were placed in the Tete-a-Tete room leaving the pair of meridiennes and a pair of armless side chairs for the Central Parlor.
+The small center table, the small sofa and chairs were placed in the Tete-a-Tete room leaving the pair of meridiennes and a pair of armless side chairs for the Central Parlor.
 Fortunately, another suit of parlor furniture was given to the mansion by Gloria Graves.
-This suit was by Belter’s number one competitor Alexander Roux also of New York.
+This suit was made by Belter’s number one competitor Alexander Roux also of New York.
 One of Roux’s most elaborate patterns, Adelicia would not have been embarrassed by this suit of furniture.
 An original center table in the collection completed the furniture for the room.